-After using Hyper for a while and then finding the Xterm.js project(Hyper was using Hterm at this point, it has since switched to Xterm.js as of v2), I thought perhaps I can make a terminal that performs faster than Hyper.
+After using Hyper for a while and then finding the Xterm.js project(Hyper was using hterm at this point, it has since switched to Xterm.js as of v2), I thought perhaps I can make a terminal that performs faster than Hyper.
 So that's what Archipelago is, my perfect terminal, fast, pretty, extensible, and stable.

-Desktop app - GitHub
+Desktop app - Website

 The projects I have contributed to include:

-At CalU there are two systems in place that help students build their schedule for the upcoming semester.
+At CalU there were two systems in place that helped students build their schedule for the upcoming semester.
 The first of the systems is the Vulcan Information Portal(VIP); here students submit the classes they want to enroll in, the student's prerequisites are validated, and all the courses that are available for the upcoming semester are viewable.
 The second system is DegreeWorks which tells the student all the classes that are needed to fulfill their major and minor(s).